Everyone has the right to a home - so why do we still build homes that not everyone can live in?

 Three in four people with a mobility impairment currently live in a home that does not meet their needs, but most Australian states and territories are working to change that.
 Ageing, living with a disability, and sharing our lives with people with mobility issues should not be made harder in NSW than elsewhere in Australia.

-Write to the new Ministers for Disability, Housing and Fair Trading now to urge them to commit to minimum accessibility standards in new homes.
+Write to the Ministers for Disability, Housing and Fair Trading NOW, urging them to commit to minimum accessibility standards in new homes.

-Tell the Labor Government to implement the national minimum accessibility standards for all new homes!
+Tell the NSW Labor Government to implement the national minimum accessibility standards for all new homes!